Liqwid-Labs/agora/agora/Agora/Effect/README.md

 kept in their datums, and not their redeemers.
 Therefore, it makes sense for us to start this discussion with datums.
 It is recommanded to have your effect datums at the Haskell and Plutarch levels.
-These levels can be bridge with Plutarch\'s [PConstant and PLift](https://github.com/Plutonomicon/plutarch/blob/master/docs/Typeclasses/PConstant%20and%20PLift.md).
+These levels can be bridged with Plutarch\'s [PConstant and PLift](https://github.com/Plutonomicon/plutarch/blob/master/docs/Typeclasses/PConstant%20and%20PLift.md).
 A `PTryFrom` instance is also required to parse raw \`PData\` from validator into the specified datum of effect Validator.